 IES Abroad’s Beijing Summer study abroad program offers enrollment in IES Abroad courses, housing in student residence halls or a homestay through Global Future Leaders (see below), regular meetings with local students as language and culture partners, and field trips in Beijing and throughout China; you will have the opportunity to meet Chinese and international students alike.
 Starting at the IES Abroad Center on the west campus of Beijing Foreign Studies University, you will gain a meaningful cultural experience and a deeper knowledge of what it means to be a citizen of the world.

 Designed to help you acquire or improve Chinese language skills through intensive language instruction, an entire year of college-level Chinese is covered during this program.
 Small class sizes and one-on one instruction with Chinese language faculty make this program perfect for vastly improving your language skills.
-You will study at the IES Abroad Beijing Center, located on the Beijing Foreign Studies University (BFSU) campus, and follow a strict language pledge to maximize language learning.
-You can also take a 2-credit elective course, Understanding China.
-All students design a language project that explores the experience of integrating with a local community group.
+You will study at the IES Abroad Beijing Center, located on the Beijing Foreign Studies University (BFSU) campus, and follow a campus-wide language pledge to maximize language learning.

 Students in the program will complete 8 credits of Chinese language.
-Each week, you will engage in 12 hours of classroom instruction and 4 hours of private tutorials with an instructor as part of a Chinese language course (offered at beginning through advanced levels) for a total of 8 credits.
+Each week, you will engage in 12 hours of classroom instruction and 4 hours of private tutorials with Chinese language faculty.
+Chinese language courses are offered from beginning through advanced levels.

 You can also take a 2-credit elective course, Understanding China.